 Ordinances enforced by Code Enforcement:

-- Junk & Abandoned vehicles (See Title 12 Chapter 4)
+- Abandoned Structures (See Title 9, Chapter 1, Article E)

 Other criteria enforced by Code Enforcement:

 Code Enforcement staff also works with neighborhood associations and other groups on a variety of neighborhood improvement strategies.